priyankamadhwal/Python-Practice/Automate the Boring Stuff with Python/README.md

 **4. FANTASY GAME INVENTORY**
 You are creating a fantasy video game.
 The data structure to model the player’s inventory will be a dictionary where the keys are string values describing the item in the inventory and the value is an integer value detailing how many of that item the player has.
 Write a function named displayInventory() that would take any possible “inventory” and display it.
 Write a function named addToInventory(inventory, addedItems), where the inventory parameter is a dictionary representing the player’s inventory and the addedItems parameter is a listt.
 It returns an updated inventory.

+**5. TABLE PRINTER**
+A function named printTable() that takes a list of lists of strings and displays it in a well-organized table with each column right-justified.